AndresRCA/novelai-image-sorter/README.md

 Meta data extraction and sorting scripts for images generated with NovelAI's image generation functionality.

-`nai_meta.py` extracts prompt information and other settings from the alpha channel of NAI generated images.
+`nai_meta.py` recursively extracts prompt information and other settings from the alpha channel of NAI generated images that live in the `input/` folder.
 The information is stored in a json file called `all_metadata.json`.
 The contents of this file should look something like this:
 ```json
 {
     "metadata": [